About Grace

 Several aspects of Grace’s career have led to the founding of The Lupine Collaborative and her being uniquely positioned to cultivate this work.
 Her lived experience as a queer Black woman in these fields has pushed her to question, shift, and reshape the field into a space where she and others are reflected, celebrated, and trusted to lead, dream, and build.
 Secondly, she has been bolstered by a brilliant community of people who have, and continue to, support her to take risks and challenge her to dream bigger.

-In 2021, Grace was awarded an 18-month self-guided fellowship funded by the William and Flora Hewlett Foundation and Pisces Foundation that allowed her the time, perspective, space, and resources necessary to design the framework for what is now The Lupine Collaborative.
+In 2021, Grace was awarded an 18-month fellowship funded by The William and Flora Hewlett Foundation and Pisces Foundation that allowed her the time, space, and capital necessary to design the framework for what is now The Lupine Collaborative.
+In 2024, Grace was awarded a 12-month fellowship as a thought partner, catalytic organizer, and writer with Rockefeller Philanthropy Advisors to further their Shifting Systems Initiatives and Climate Philanthropy.

-In addition to world-building, Grace is delighted by her community, food, writing, books, bicycles, and trying to travel everywhere with one bag.
+In addition to world-bending, Grace is delighted by food, books, bicycles, and trying to travel everywhere with one bag.

 Learn more about Grace here.